bioartgames/ui_react/PLAN.md

   - `fallback_text: String` - Fallback text if translation missing
   - Uses `tr()` function to get translated text
   - Supports pluralization and context if needed
+  - **Auto-update:** Uses `NOTIFICATION_TRANSLATION_CHANGED` notification (TranslationServer doesn't have `language_changed` signal in Godot 4.5)
-  - Auto-updates when language changes (connects to TranslationServer)
+  - ReactiveTextLabel handles `NOTIFICATION_TRANSLATION_CHANGED` and rebuilds text when language changes
 - `TextBuilder` contains `Array[TextSegment]` in order
 - `TextBuilder.build()` processes segments sequentially
-- Auto-updates when any source ReactiveValue changes or when translation language changes
+- Auto-updates when any source ReactiveValue changes or when translation language changes (via notification)
 - `ReactiveTextLabel` uses TextBuilder for its text content (can use Label or RichTextLabel)

 **Text Formatter System (Unified with Converters):**